davy-jacquemard/wp-huawei-watch/wp-content/plugins/folders/readme.txt

 There are several ways professionals are using the Folders file manager plugin to organize their WordPress content:

-* Keep all of your media files organized in folders and subfolders, including photos, videos, music, main website pages and blog posts.
-You can also place media in multiple subfolders, such as images used on different pages.
+* Keep all of your media files organized in folders including photos, videos, music, main website pages, and blog posts.
+You can also place media in multiple folders, such as images used on different pages.
 * Web developers: keep your clients’ website pages in proper order during and after development.
 You can also mark a folder with a star or give it a unique name for clients to understand what is important and what they should (or shouldn't) touch.
 * Bloggers: manage your own content with ease with this file manager plugin.
 Never get confused again – organize photos and content by topics, categories, and/or dates.
 * Quickly upload pages, media, and content to your WordPress and easily organize them into directories so they’re never lost.
 It’s content creation and organization at its finest!